kaabir/kaabir.github.io/_pages/about.md

 **Syed Kaabir Ali**, Catherine Sella, Vadim Dilhas, Barbara Jacková, Marina Mariconti, Clara Gomez‐Cruz, Laurent Thouin, Mathieu Morel, Damien Baigl, Ayako Yamada

 [Open access to the article available via Chemrxiv](https://chemrxiv.org/engage/chemrxiv/article-details/64f72dcd79853bbd7826249c)
+In this article we introduce an original microfluidic concept for constraint-free confinement of individual giant unilamellar vesicles (GUVs) in microchambers with a dynamically exchangeable outer medium.
+This technically simple method offers an ideal platform to study the spatio-temporal response of reconstituted phospholipid bilayer membranes and/or synthetic cell studies subjected to dynamic micro-environments.

 </div>
 </div>